 In addition to assisting with transit advice, the hotel offers free bikes and parking for guests.
-The friendly staff is also available to assist in the planning of day trips from Munich.
+The friendly staff is also available to assist in planning both local sightseeing and day trips from Munich.

 Hotel Laimer Hof Munich is located at Laimer Str.
 40, 80639 München, Germany.

 We thank Sebastian Rösch for hosting us to facilitate this article.
 We appreciate his Bavarian hospitality!

 About the Authors

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
 The married Food and Travel content creators live in Lisbon, Portugal.

 We update our articles regularly.
 Some updates are major while others are minor link changes and spelling corrections.
 Let us know if you see anything that needs to be updated in this article.

 (1) As an Amazon Associate, we earn from qualifying purchases.